Priyanka-seo/3RI--On-Page-SEO-work/README.md

 <br/>

 ### In-Page Links
-In-page links as jump links or anchor links  are links that take users to a specific section on the same page.In-page links can serve various purposes, such as a Back to Top link or a Skip to Content link for keyboard users, but one of their most common uses is in a table of contents.e.g [Table of contents](#Table-Of-Content)
+In-page links as jump links or anchor links  are links that take users to a specific section on the same page.
+In-page links can serve various purposes, such as a Back to Top link or a Skip to Content link for keyboard users, but one of their most common uses is in a table of contents.e.g [Table of contents](#Table-Of-Content)

 ### Internal linking important for SEO and GEO
 - Better website navigation for visitors